Don Carlos, Bukidnon: Demographics

-In the 2022 PSA CBMS census, the population of Don Carlos, Bukidnon, was 74,475 people, with a density of sigfig 69,273/213.72.
+In the 2024 census, the population of Don Carlos was 73,592 people, with a density of sigfig 73,592/213.72.

 Economy

 Commerce and trade

 As of 2024, the Municipality of Don Carlos, Bukidnon recorded a total of 1,212 business transactions, based on data from the Business Permits and Licensing Office (BPLO).
 This includes 976 business renewals, 236 new business registrations, and 64 business retirements.

 Compared to the year 2000, when the Municipal Treasurer’s Office (MTO) recorded only 350 commercial establishments, the number of businesses operating in the municipality has grown significantly.
 In 2000, the majority of these establishments were engaged in retailing, merchandising, food and beverage services, catering, and other service-related industries.

 This increase in commercial activity over the years reflects the municipality's expanding economic base and the growing role of micro, small, and medium enterprises (MSMEs) in local development.

 Agriculture

 Don Carlos is an agricultural municipality.
 It is endowed with vast tracts of fertile agricultural lands coupled with a favorable climate.
 Many people in the area are greatly dependent on the produce of the land.
 Being the main source of income of the municipality, agriculture utilizes about 149.5894 km^{2} of land, representing 70% of the total land area of the municipality for the production of various crops.

 In terms of production, in the year 1998, rice yielded 3,156.60 metric tons both in irrigated and rainfed farms.
 White and yellow corn production accounted to 39,086.10 metric tons covering 66.98 km^{2} representing 11.78% to agricultural area. sugarcane production as second major crop next to corn, covers a physical area of 50 km^{2} representing 33.42% with a total production of 21,000 metric tons.

 The cash crops include leafy green vegetables, fruits, legumes and root crops.
 Coconut, sugarcane, banana, jackfruit, cacao and rubber comprise the commercial crops.
 Commercial crops cover 24.4194 km^{2} and has a total production 2,523.75 metric tons.